tir38/ADBX/README.md

 * Duplicate behavior on all connected devices.
 No more "more than one device found"
 * Detecting rooted devices.
 Some operations can't be performed on non-rooted devices.
 We'll detect that before running commands
 * Encapsulating best practices.
-There are lots of hacky, half-correct suggestions on sites like Stack Overflow
+There are lots of hacky, half-correct suggestions floating around the internet.

 ## Progress